-(6) Possession and use of S4 drugs is restricted to competent and approved personnel as designated by the Head of School or Director, University Research Centre.
+(6) Possession and use of S4 drugs is restricted to competent and approved personnel as designated by the Dean or Director, Research Institute.

 (7) Possession and use of S8 drugs is restricted to authorised personnel as designated by the Pharmaceutical Services Branch of the NSW Department of Health (PSB) who prohibit possession and use of S8 drugs without written authority from the PSB.
 Authority issued to a person is not transferable.

-(8) Staff seeking authority to use scheduled drugs should fill out a Research Use of Scheduled Drugs Form and return it to the relevant Laboratory Manager or other officer nominated by the relevant Head of School or Director, University Research Centre.
+(8) Staff seeking authority to use scheduled drugs should fill out a Research Use of Scheduled Drugs Form and return it to the relevant Laboratory Manager or other officer nominated by the relevant Dean or Director, Research Institute.

 (9) Where these scheduled drugs are to be used in animals or in materials of biological origin or in humans, staff must seek approval from the relevant Ethics and/or Biosafety Committee and must include the approval number, issued by the committee, when completing the Research Use of Scheduled Drugs Form.

-(10) The relevant Head of School or Director, University Research Centre is responsible for official correspondence with the PSB in relation to requesting authority for the possession and use of S8 drugs.
+(10) The relevant Dean or Director, Research Institute is responsible for official correspondence with the PSB in relation to requesting authority for the possession and use of S8 drugs.